Setting A Forex Trading Schedule and a Written Example

 Investors should set up a schedule based on the most active Forex hours which are the best hours to help maximize profits.

-USA , London and Asian sessions are the most active times.
+USA , London sessions are the most active times.
 These three sessions make up the largest volumes of transactions from across the world on a daily basis, although Asia is one of these 3 sessions best not to trade during this particular session.

 There are also overlaps in the between the three sessions, where two sessions are open at the same time, these overlaps are the most active periods.
 These overlaps provide a great opportunity to trade in multiple markets at once and maximize your potential profits.